-DF.03.01 Biostatistics ECTS credits: 4 Autumn / 3 rd semester 3 hours per week = 28 Lectures / 14 labs

-The course aims at developing students' ability to observe, to investigate and to interpret in an objective manner the phenomena and biological processes through the methods of mathematical statistics.
-The practical applications aim to use the basic procedures and specific terms of biostatistics and to follow a sequence of particular stages for computing and synthesizing the data in Microsoft Excel.
-It will emphasize on the manner of interpretation of statistical analysis results for a set of experimental data.

-DD.03.02 Phytopathology ECTS credits: 5 Autumn / 3 rd semester 4 hours per week = 28 Lectures / 28 labs
+DF.03.01 Biostatistics ECTS credits: 4 Autumn / 3 rd semester 3 hours per week = 28 Lectures / 14 labs manner the phenomena and practical applications aim to u sequence of particular stage students' ability to observe, to investigate and biological processes through the methods of se the basic procedures and specific terms of b s for computing and synthesizing the data repretation of statistical analysis results for a set mathematical statistics.
+The piostatistics and to follow a in Microsoft Excel.
+It will DD.03.02 Phytopathology ECTS credits: 5 Autumn / 3 rd semester 4 hours per week = 28 Lectures / 28 labs The Forest Phytopathology co urse addresses a number of issues concerning

-The Forest Phytopathology course addresses a number of issues concerning the biology and ecology of phytopathogenic agents in relation to the diseases they produce in woody plants.
-In this context, special intention is given to mechanism of spreading infection, incubation of pathogens and specific symptoms that manifest the disease process.
-An important role is given to the knowledge and quantification of damages caused by phytopathogens and to the agents preventing and controlling diseases.